 Bodily fluids and gas will “leak” out.
 If the bladder is very full, there will be a large puddle of urine under your pet, so it is important to prepare for this and to have towels readily available to slide under your pet after his passing.
 Even if your pet has recently urinated, it is likely that there will be a little bit of urine leakage.
 It is not as common for feces will leak out, but it can happen, especially if your pet has had diarrhea.
 If your pet has been very ill with severe diarrhea or bloody stools, it can be quite messy after his passing.
 Again, better be prepared.
 Out of respect for your pet, we will never force your pet to lie down on something unusual that he may be uncomfortable with.
 But if towels are nearby, as soon as your pet has passed away, we can slide those towels underneath him before leakage occurs.

-Sometimes, particularly in cases of congestive heart failure or chest bleeding due to a ruptured tumor, pneumonia or trauma, blood tinted fluid can escape the nasal cavity or mouth.
+Sometimes, particularly in cases of congestive heart failure, chest bleeding due to a ruptured tumor, pneumonia or trauma, blood tinted fluid can escape the nasal cavity or mouth.
 This can look scary, but as your pet has already passed away, his suffering has ended and this will be of no consequence to him and is a normal part of such disease process.
 If your pet’s illness did not involve the conditions named above, this nasal or oral bleeding will not occur.

 Other normal occurences include the ears becoming pricked, the tail can curl up, the hair (hackles) along the spine (particularly at the base of the spine and on the tail) can become raised.
+Very rarely, the entire body can stretch during the death process or immediately after.

 With all the above said, you should not worry yourself unduly that the passing of your pet will be traumatic to you.
 A home euthanasia is usually very peaceful and the reactions described above are benign and not very scary or traumatic to a pet owner.
 Being aware of what can occur will find you prepared for all eventualities and will minimize the upset and trauma you will inevitably feel at the loss of your beloved pet.
 The most important thing to remember is that your pet’s spirit left peacefully and the body reactions which can be considered potentially unsightly by more sensitive people are just body reactions and they do not indicate suffering upon euthanasia.
 If you know that you are very sensitive and likely to be very upset in the unlikely event that you see any of these reactions, you may want to consider not being present for the final injection and may want to choose saying your final goodbyes beforehand.